neokt/neokt.github.io/_posts/2016-10-09-women-dialogue-box-office.md

    ![Exploring interactions][chart3]
    To make sure the gender impact wasn’t entirely driven by other features, I plotted a correlation heatmap to explore any potential interactions.
 I thought that my gender features might be highly correlated with genre, but that wasn't the case.
 The gender features were all moderately positively correlated with each other; as might be expected, a film that has a high ratio of female dialogue is also probably likely to pass the Bechdel test.

-**5. Modeling** - I performed several modeling iterations with different regression models and different subsets of the data, using the machine learning python packages StatsModels and Scikit-learn.
+5. **Modeling** - I performed several modeling iterations with different regression models and different subsets of the data, using the machine learning python packages StatsModels and Scikit-learn.
 I attempted to predict Domestic Total Gross, Domestic ROI, Tomato Meter (Rotten Tomatoes Rankings) and Awards (proxied by sum of wins and nominations), where possible using grid search to optimize.
   ![Modeling and results][chart4]
   As this was a noisy (and small!) dataset to begin with, my best performing model predicting Domestic Total Gross was a linear regression model with an R squared of .51.
 Regularization and the use of decision trees did not improve results.
 However, my models revealed important information about my features:
   * *High p values and fluctuating coefficients of the gender features* - This suggests that there is no conclusive link between the proportion of female lines, female actors, writers, directors to box office returns - therefore, the assertion that women-driven films are negatively correlated with returns is false.